 An Accredited Hand Course for Medical Professionals Continuing Their Education

-FORE’s Frontiers in Upper Extremity Surgery course is open to hand surgeons, plastic surgeons, and orthopedic surgeons, as well as:
+Attending FORE’s Frontiers in Upper Extremity Surgery course is beneficial for orthopaedic and plastic surgeons, as well as:

 - Physician assistants and surgical assistants